Akshit-Gupta-2005/Appian-R3/README.md

-# Accessibility Suite – Voice-Powered Extension & AI Web Tools
+# Accessibility Suite – Extension & website!

 ## Overview

-This project provides a **dual-solution accessibility platform** designed to make the web more inclusive and user-friendly for individuals with disabilities such as dyslexia, vision impairment, and motor limitations.
+This project provides a **dual-solution accessibility platform** designed to make the web more inclusive and user-friendly for individuals with disabilities such as dyslexia, vision impairment, blindness, and motor limitations.

 It consists of:

-1. **ReadEase** – A **Chrome Extension** for real-time voice-based navigation and web accessibility.
+1. **ReadEase_ext** – A **Chrome Extension** for real-time voice-based navigation and web accessibility.
-2. **Web Tools** – A **web-based toolkit** offering assistive AI-powered features for content consumption and understanding.
+2. **ReadEase website** – A **web-based toolkit** offering assistive AI-powered features for content consumption and understanding.

+---
+## Getting Started

+### Chrome Extension:
+1. Download the extension from - https://drive.google.com/uc?export=download&id=1T07Qo02ct654bOWOGK_r2ApDz0U3ulyZ
+2. Unzip the folder.
+3. Go to `chrome://extensions` and enable **Developer Mode**.
+4. Click **Load Unpacked** and select the `ReadEase_ext` folder.
+5. Pin the Extension for easy use

+### Web Platform is deployed at: https://read-ease-pro.vercel.app/
 ---

 ## Chrome Extension